edemaine/coauthor/README.md

     <code>\`\`\`multiple lines of code\`\`\`</code>,
     links via `[text](url)`, images via `![caption](url)`,
     lists via `*` or `1.`, tables, etc.
+    Also supports all LaTeX commands listed below that start with a letter (notably, not accents) and math mode.
   * LaTeX, limited.
 Beyond extensive math mode support (see below), the following features are supported in text mode; feel free to ask for more.  `%...`, `\def\macro{...}`, `\let\macro=\mac`, `\protect`,